 Ellevest membership gives women banking, tools, and knowledge to build stronger financial futures — wherever they stand today

 New York, NY, June 24, 2020 — Ellevest today announced a first-of-its-kind membership plan created to help women invest, save, and advance their careers.
-Ellevest’s new membership model includes access to 1:1 financial and career coaching, member-only workshops and guides, personalized investing plans, a no-fee debit card, and Spend and Save banking accounts with automatic Roundup to start saving sooner.
+Ellevest’s new membership model includes access to 1:1 financial and career coaching, member-only workshops and guides, personalized investing plans, a no-fee debit card, and Ellevest Save and Spend banking accounts with an automatic roundup feature to start saving sooner.
 Membership plans start at $1 a month.

 Ellevest is expanding on its mission to get more money in the hands of women just as the world has drastically changed.
 With the crippling effects of the COVID-19 pandemic on women’s financial stability, these new offerings are crucial.